zawmyohtet215/commodities_scraper/README.md

 ## License

 This script is provided as-is.
 You may modify it for personal or commercial use but ensure proper attribution where applicable.

+## Accessing the Extracted Data

+The extracted commodity pricing data can be easily accessed and visualized using Looker Studio.
+To view and interact with the data, click the following link:

+View Extracted Data in Looker Studio >> https://lookerstudio.google.com/s/uGooY3Iqa7Q

+This interactive dashboard allows you to explore various data points, trends, and analysis for a deeper understanding of the commodity pricing information.